BigContacts remembers your contacts. Fasrad works them.

 Where Fasrad pulls ahead:

-Honest version: BigContacts is cheaper at the low end and its drip sequences are a known quantity.
-Fasrad is an agent you direct in plain language, not a rules builder you configure.
-If you want a CRM that does the chasing, that trade is the point.
+BigContacts prices lower at the entry tier and runs templated drip sequences.
+Fasrad is an agent you direct in plain language, not a rules builder you configure — and it does the chasing itself.
+If you want a CRM that works the contacts instead of just storing them, that's the point.

 Related pages in this workflow